 This is a specific task series where we work on different tasks in a lying position, either down on the floor on mats or on a plinth.
 During this programme we work on different tasks in a safe position, which are then transferred and applied in to other parts of the day

-This is a specific task series where we work on different tasks in a sitting position, the children will either be sitting on stools or down on the floor.
-Here we work on sitting balance and using our bodies whilst maintaining a safe/correct sitting position and again tasks learnt here e.g. weight transferring, is then applied to other parts of the day.
+The sitting programme is where we work on different tasks in a sitting position, the children will either be sitting on stools or down on the floor.
+Here, we work on sitting balance and using our bodies whilst maintaining a safe/correct sitting position and again tasks learned here, for example, weight transferring is then applied to other parts of the day.

 This is a specific task series where we work on different tasks in a standing position, children either practise these tasks standing at the parallel bars, using a ladder either in front or at the side for support, using their sticks or walkers or independently.
 Here we work on developing weight bearing, weight transferring and balance skills, which are then applied when stepping or walking.